 First of all, come and see us and other schools.
 You should get a sense of which school you and your child will feel most comfortable in.
 We very much hope that St Paul’s feels right for you.

 Compile your list of schools in your application form in the order that you most want.
 For the best chance of getting a place in our school put us 1st on your list.

 Number of places available and admissions criteria

 We offer 60 places each year across two reception classes.
 The governors of the school set the school’s admissions criteria which operate in the event of over-subscription.
-The admissions criteria for our school can be downloaded at the foot of this page.

 We only ask you to do this if you really like our school and would really like to come to us.
 It is important to choose us first as the local authority are obliged to offer you a place at the school highest up your preference list.

 The governors of St Paul’s are responsible for the admissions to the school.
 We work with our local authority to process admissions.
 Once applications close, we receive a long list from the local authority with the names of all pupils that have applied for a place at our school.
 What we are not told is which preference each family has given to our school.